Joe Bob Briggs: Other

 "Briggs" has contributed audio commentaries to DVDs released by Media Blasters and Elite Entertainment including Jesse James Meets Frankenstein's Daughter, The Double-D Avenger, Michael Findlay's Blood Sisters, Warlock Moon, Samurai Cop, I Spit on Your Grave, and several Ray Dennis Steckler films including The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies and Blood Shack.

 Bloom appeared as himself in the Jonathan Maberry novel Bad Moon Rising (2008).
 Joe Bob is one of several real-world horror celebrities who are in the fictional town of Pine Deep when monsters attack.

-Controversies

-In 1985, Briggs wrote a satirical column about the "We Are the World" video.
-The resulting controversy, which included accusations of racism towards Bloom, ended Bloom's position at the Dallas Times Herald.
-His syndicated column changed distributors.

 Personal life

 In May 2020, Bloom contracted COVID-19 but did not make his condition known to the public.
-Discussing the experience on the podcast Geek Tawk—hosted by his Last Drive-In co-host Diana Prince (Darcy the Mail Girl)—in July 2020, Bloom stated, "Many people have had [COVID-19] and most of them were much worse off than me. [...]
+Discussing the experience on the podcast Geek Tawk, Bloom stated, "Many people have had [COVID-19] and most of them were much worse off than me. [...]
 I wish everybody thought it was a death sentence, because then everyone would wear the fucking mask and then we would get rid of it."

-Bloom was married to Joyce Karns from 1978 until they divorced a year later in 1979.
-He married Paula Leigh Bowen in 1988.